FAQ

 Smoking, vaping, and E-cigarettes are not permitted anywhere on the property.

 Most guests spend between 30 minutes and 4 hours at our farm.
 A quick 30-minute trip is common for someone restocking their favorite lavender Skin Care Bar, but we recommend carving out at least a few hours for a first-time guest.
 Taking a tour and exploring the boutique is the equivalent of dipping your toes into our farm and will take about an hour roughly.
 We recommend checking out the calendar on our website to plan your visit before you arrive.
-There is so much to do all season long! https://lavenderhillfarm.com/calendar/
+There is so much to do all season long!

-Toggle Lavender Hill Farm is an Agritourism destination in Northern Michigan where visitors return every season.
+Lavender Hill Farm is an Agritourism destination in Northern Michigan where visitors return every season.
 A 33-acre farm nestled in rolling hills between Boyne City, Petoskey, and Charlevoix.
 Take a tour, explore the fields, shop the boutique, listen to live music, take a fitness class or workshop, enjoy food, and celebrate life’s big events.
 Lavender Hill Farm has an events calendar packed with everything you want and more.
 Start planning your visit today!
-Check it out here: https://lavenderhillfarm.com/calendar/
+Check it out HERE!

 Fridays are extra special at Lavender Hill Farm!
 Stop by our farm during one of our Lavender Fest Fridays and enjoy the atmosphere, friends, and family.
 Our farm is free to visit.
-Fridays may include live music, face painting, lawn games, food vendors and more!
-Learn more here: https://lavenderhillfarm.com/events-and-more/

-Yes, we do!
 Our farm is proudly MAEAP Verified.
 The Michigan Agriculture Environmental Assurance Program is an innovative, proactive program that helps farms of all sizes, and all commodities voluntarily prevent or minimize agricultural pollution risks.
-We are CNG Certified.
-CNG Farmers don’t use any synthetic herbicides, pesticides, fertilizers, or genetically modified organisms.
-We are pesticide free and chemical free.
-AND we frequently sing to our plants!

-Our farm is free to visit during our operational hours.
+Our farm is free to visit during our Summer Season’s operational hours.
 Guests are welcome to partake in a self-guided walking tour for no charge.
 Stop by our Ambassador Stand for a map!
 Explore our lavender fields, walking trails, lavender labyrinth, fairy garden, and boutique.
 Bring a picnic and enjoy a meal overlooking our rolling hills of lavender.
 Attend one of our Lavender Fest Fridays and celebrate the summer with visitors free of charge.
 We hope to see you soon!

 Have more questions?